pavlyukm/mlops-proj/readme.md

 This project contains a FastAPI application for a machine learning model that predicts customer support ticket types.

-## Setup
+## To run locally

-1. Clone the repository.
-2. Create a virtual environment and activate it.
+1. Create a virtual environment and activate it.
-3. Install the dependencies using `pip install -r requirements.txt`.
+2. Install the dependencies using `pip install -r requirements.txt`.
-4. Run the application using `uvicorn main:app --reload`.
+3. Run the application using `uvicorn main:app --reload`.

 NOTE: Train endpoint will not run without updating envrionmental variables with AWS Access Key and Secret Key.

-## Docker
+## Docker set up

 To build and run the Docker container: